Trading in protected plants

 Protected plant trade labels

 A protected plant trade label must be used for trade in restricted plants.
 This requirement applies to using or moving a restricted plant or plant part for trade, and when propagating or cultivating restricted plants for trade.
-A protected plant trade label must include the relevant information as stated in the Code of practice for the harvest and use of protected plants (PDF, 260KB).
-The information on the label will identify lawful harvest and trade of the plant and must be attached to the restricted plant (or attached as close as possible to a whole plant), bundle of plant parts or container of plant parts.

 The protected plant trade label is created by the person or entity trading the restricted plant or plant part and also kept by this person or entity.
 The trade label does not require approval from the department.